kovaja/kovaja-notes/git.md

   - save and close editor

 ### FIX
-- when you need just to add some fix without creating a commit message
+- when you need just to add some fixes without creating a commit message
 - usage: `git fix`
 - has to be followed by: `git push -f`
 ```